 But I digress, back to the Detox Cabbage Soup…

 Out of the Archives

-Personally, I like this soup because it reminds me of when I was a kid.
+I’ve posted this recipe before but it bears repeating.
 Mom always had some kind of soup going on the stove.
+In fact, she made this detox Cabbage Soup last Sunday.
 This hardy vegetable soup makes the whole house smell good and if the kids are lucky enough to get a snow day, they can dip into it to take off the winter chill.

 This fat burning detox Cabbage Soup made a resurgence in the 1980s, but I suspect Cabbage Soup dates much farther back.
 There are records of it dating back to World War I. The army served it to troops to ward off scurvy, not for fighting belly bulge.
 Cabbage is high in both vitamin C and fiber; it’s cheap, portable, and tasty.
 Need I say more?

 Is this Recipe New and Improved?

 Uh, no… sorry, it’s not.
 This recipe is about as original as chocolate chip cookies, but that doesn’t make it any less effective or delicious.
 Actually, I did tweak it a little bit.
 The most dramatic thing I added was turmeric, ground back pepper and a squeeze of lemon to the recipe.
 Natalie from BFF with the Chef (awesome blogger and podcaster!
 LOVE HER!!!) recommends a splash of acid to make your dishes POP!
 I couldn’t agree with her more!

 Surprisingly, this dynamic duo is excellent for decreasing inflammation when used together.
 If you missed my Detoxing Turmeric Tonic post and why turmeric should have its own Marvel Super Hero Movie, check that post out when you have a chance.
 Turmeric doesn’t taste like much, but it will stain anything dark yellow.
 So watch out!